 Kesper Druckwalzen GmbH was founded in Hilden in 1875.
 In 1902 it moved to downtown Krefeld to the Friedrichsplatz and was registered on March, 21st 1910 in the Chamber of Commerce in Krefeld.

-In 1979 the company moved to the industrial area Krefeld-Linn.
-Today the Kesper Druckwalzen GmbH has besides four CO2 lasers also a proofing machine.
-The digitization of data is performed with a 2D and 3D flatbed scanner of AKK GmbH.
-The artwork studio creates clichés for flexo printing, screen printing, gravure printing and embossing.
-The printing form production is injouse carried out in the fields of flexographic printing and rotary screen printing.
-The Kesper Druckwalzen GmbH has 27 employees and the customer base extends from Germany over Belgium and the Netherlands to England.
+In 1979 the company moved to the Krefeld-Linn industrial estate.
+Today, Kesper Druckwalzen GmbH has three flexo engraving machines, two screen engravers from AKK and a press proof machine.
+The data is digitised with a 2D and 3D flatbed scanner from AKK GmbH.
+In the drawing department, clichés for flexo printing, screen printing, gravure printing and embossing are created.
+Printing stencils are produced in-house in the areas of flexographic printing, rotary screen printing and embossing.
+For gravure printing, we work together with long-standing partners.
+Kesper Druckwalzen GmbH has two competence centres.
+One studio is located in Krefeld, where the production of printing formes is also based.
+Another studio was opened in Steinen (southern Germany) in 2017.
+Their customer base stretches from Germany via Belgium and the Netherlands to England.